redsappan/redsappan.github.io/README.md

-## "Use Jekyll Theme Based on "Lanyon"
+## "Using jekyll theme customized based on “Lanyon”."